Yevhen Shcherban: Death

-Shcherban and his wife Nadezhda (née Nikitina) were shot dead on a runway at Donetsk Airport on 3 November 1996 by several men posing as public force officers.
+Shcherban and his wife Nadezhda (née Nikitina) were shot dead in the ramp of Donetsk Airport on 3 November 1996 by several men posing as public force officers.

 Trial

-Among the killers were Vadim Bolotskikh, Gennadiy Zangelidi and others.
+Among the killers were Vadim Bolotskikh, Gennadiy Zangelidi and other members of the so-called "Kushnir Gang."
+Bolotskikh, a Russian national from Siberia, killed Shcherban and his wife but was reportedly injured in the shoulder, while Zangelidi, now deceased, killed two airport employees.

 Prosecutors have stated the murder was intended to eliminate competition for control of the natural gas industry.
-In 2002, eight men were arrested and tried for the murder.
+In 2002, eight men, including Bolotskikh, were arrested and tried for the murder.
 All of them were found guilty, with three receiving life sentences.

 Related events

-Coincidentally, the event took place soon after replacement of the Governor of Donetsk Oblast Volodymyr Shcherban (no relation to Yevhen) with the former Minister of Coal Industry of Ukraine Serhiy Polyakov and the appointment of Viktor Yanukovych to the position of a deputy chairman.
+Before the Shcherban killing, a number of assassinations of lesser ISD members took place from January to July 1996.
+However, the assassination of Shcherban became the most noticeable, because he was a People's Deputy of Ukraine.
+Coincidentally, the event took place soon after the replacement of the Governor of Donetsk Oblast Volodymyr Shcherban (no relation to Yevhen) with the former Minister of Coal Industry of Ukraine Serhiy Polyakov and the appointment of Viktor Yanukovych to the position of a deputy chairman.

 Previously, in December 1995, when Serhiy Polyakov was appointed to the ministerial position in Donetsk, the Industrial Union of Donbas (ISD) was established.
 Nominally headed by Serhiy Taruta, many saw the real leader of the Union as Yevhen Shcherban.

-Preceding that, in October 1995, Akhat Bragin was assassinated.
-Since then a number of assassinations of lesser ISD members took place from January to July 1996.
-However, the assassination of Shcherban became the most noticeable, because he was a People's Deputy of Ukraine.
+Preceding that, in October 1995, Akhat Bragin was assassinated, allegedly by Kushnir’s gang, one of whose members was later accused of killing Vadym Hetman, the Chairman of National Bank of Ukraine in April 1998.
+The gang's founder and leader, Yevhen Kushnir, died in April 1998 after an alleged allergic reaction to medicines given to him in a prison hospital after being wounded weeks before.